 Compared to private schools, public schools see less parental involvement in their child’s education and with the school in general.
 Parents that send their kids to private schools, on the other hand, tend to be much more involved in their child’s education and school as a whole, since these parents are paying for their child’s education.
 As a result, they have a bigger stake or feel a vested interest in their child’s education that parents of public-school kids might not feel as intensely.

-Students that attend public schools must take ongoing, standardized tests throughout their K-12 education so governments can better assess school performance and ensure the school is delivering the curriculum appropriately.
+Under the neoliberal education paradigm, students that attend public schools must take ongoing, standardized tests throughout their K-12 education so governments can better assess school performance and ensure the school is delivering the curriculum appropriately.
 Standardized tests are stressful for students and put immense pressure on them to perform up to grade level.
 Lots of kids don’t do well on tests, and experience extreme anxiety in preparing for them.
 For many students, the thought of having to take these mandatory standardized can be a drawback of the public school system.

 8. Bullying is Supposedly more Prevalent in Public Schools